dasch-swiss/dsp-api/.github/pull_request_template.md

 ### Basic Requirements

-Please check if your PR fulfills the following requirements:

 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features)

 ### PR Type

-What kind of change does this PR introduce?

 - [ ] fix: represents bug fixes
 - [ ] refactor: represents production code refactoring